FBonini22/Fuel-Mod/README.md

 -Ability to refuel with a jerry can

-This mod is dependent on the ScriptHookVDotNet API V3.
+This mod is dependent on the [ScriptHookVDotNet](https://github.com/crosire/scripthookvdotnet) API.